With Teeth in My Pocket, by Stephen Applin

 Hardbound edition: $110 (plus $10 for shipping and handling in the U.S. and Canada) and may be ordered by credit card or PayPal by clicking here.
 Books in this edition come with an additional loose print of the frontispiece printed on an off-white, unidentified Japanese paper.

-Individuals who would like multiple copies, who wish to pay by check or reside outside of the U.S. and Canada should email us at: isak (at) titanandweald (dot) com
+Individuals who wish to pay by check or reside outside of the U.S. and Canada should email us at: isak (at) titanandweald (dot) com